-A. Life Insurance and Accidental Death and Dismemberment Insurance

-- 1. Basic life insurance and accidental death and dismemberment insurance in the amount of one hundred thousand dollars (\$100,000) per full-time employee without proof of insurability.
-During the period of this agreement, the County will provide basic life insurance and accidental death and dismemberment insurance in the amount of fifty thousand dollars (\$50,000) for part-time employees without proof of insurability.
+- A. Life Insurance and Accidental Death and Dismemberment Insurance - 1.
+As soon as administratively feasible, basic life insurance and accidental death and dismemberment insurance in the amount of two hundred fifty thousand dollars (\$250,000) per full-time employee without proof of insurability.
+As soon as administratively feasible, during the period of this agreement, the County will provide basic life insurance and accidental death and dismemberment insurance in the amount of one hundred twenty-five thousand dollars (\$125,000) for part-time employees without proof of insurability.
 Such insurance will be subject to the limitations of liability contained in those insurance policies.
-Benefits are subject to Imputed Income requirements as required by law. - 2.
-Employees will have the option to purchase additional life insurance coverage options without proof of insurability if purchased within thirty (30) days of eligibility.
+Benefits are subject to Imputed Income requirements as required by law.

+- 2. Employees will have the option to purchase additional life insurance coverage options without proof of insurability if purchased within thirty (30) days of eligibility.
 Some levels of additional life insurance coverage, or any additional life insurance coverage purchased after thirty (30) days of eligibility require proof of insurability.
 Employees will have the option to purchase additional supplemental life and accidental death and dismemberment coverage including dependent coverage.
 Such insurance will be subject to the limitations of liability contained in those insurance policies.
-Benefits are subject to imputed income requirements as required by law. - В. Short-Term Disability Insurance Plan at no cost to the employee, to provide, after sick leave, or 192 hours of annual leave for full-time employees or 96 hours of annual leave for part-time employees (whichever is applicable, depending on which leave plan employee is covered by) is exhausted, sixty (60) percent of salary up to a maximum of seven thousand two hundred (7200) dollars per month for up to one (1) year for certified non-occupational injury or illness.
-If the employee applies more than 192 hours of annual leave or 96 hours of annual leave for part-time employees toward the absence, eligibility for Short-Term disability will begin when that portion of annual leave is exhausted.
-The plan will also provide for continuation of the County's share of premiums for health. dental and life insurance benefits while the employee is on Official Leave for non-occupational disability for up to one (1) year from the effective date The Short-Term Disability Insurance Plan for part-time of disability. employees will become effective January 1, 2004. - C. Long-Term disability insurance coverage at no cost to the employee to provide up to sixty (60) percent of salary to a maximum of seven thousand two hundred (7200) dollars per month.
-The Long-Term disability insurance coverage for part-time employees will become effective January 1, 2004. - D. The County will provide dental insurance for the employee and dependents to all full-time regular, limited-term, and probationary employees.
+Benefits are subject to imputed income requirements as required by law. - B. Short-Term Disability Insurance Plan at no cost to the employee, to provide, after leave usage set forth below, sixty (60) percent of salary up to a maximum of seven thousand two hundred (7200) dollars per month for up to one (1) year for certified non-occupational injury or illness. - 1.
+For non-pregnant employees after exhaustion of sick leave, or 192 hours of annual leave for full-time employees or 96 hours of leave for part-time employees; - 2.
+For pregnant employees after exhaustion of sick leave or 50 hours of annual leave for full-time employees or 25 hours of annual leave for part-time employees.